-Verruca is a wart on your foot.
+A verruca is a wart on your foot.
 Verrucae (one verruca, two verrucae) is a type of wart that grows specifically on feet.
-Verrucae are surprisingly common, mostly harmless and many do not even know they have them.
-There might be just one, singular verruca or there might be a cluster covering a greater area.
+Verrucae are surprisingly common, mostly harmless, and many do not even know they have them.
+There might be just one singular verruca or a verruca cluster covering a greater area of your foot.

 Verrucae are a result of a viral infection (yes, another virus!).
 It is caused by the Human Papilloma Virus (HPV).
 There are well over one hundred types of HPV.
 Particularly HPV 1, 2, and 4 subtypes could potentially lead to verrucae developing on your feet.

-Some of the verrucae have the “black dots” and some do not, therefore some of them can be mistaken for corns and allowed to grow.
-Verrucae normally push apart the papillary lines on the foot and corns do not.
+Some verrucae have black dots in the centre, and some do not; therefore, some of them can be mistaken for corns and allowed to grow.
+Verrucae usually push apart the papillary lines on the foot, and corns do not.

 What are the causes of a verruca?